mwarman/nestjs-playground/README.md

 Application configuration is managed via environment variables.
 For a full list of available variables, their descriptions, and default values, see the [Configuration Guide](docs/configuration-guide.md).

+## Docker Guide

+The application can be containerized using Docker for consistent deployment across environments.
+For comprehensive instructions on building, running, and managing Docker containers, including environment variable configuration and troubleshooting, see the [Docker Guide](docs/docker-guide.md).

 ## DevOps Guide

 For information on CI/CD, deployment, and operational best practices, see the [DevOps Guide](docs/devops-guide.md).